Tillitse Church

 Tillitse Church is a Romanesque building west of the village of Dannemare, some 8 km south of Nakskov on the Danish island of Lolland.
 Built of red brick in the first half of the 13th century, it has an intricately carved auricular altarpiece created by Jørgen Ringnis in 1642.
 An 11th-century runestone stands outside the church entrance.

 History

 Built in the first half of the 13th century, the church was extended towards the west in the early 17th century.
 Little is known of its ownership in the Middle Ages but the Crown had clerical appointment rights at the time of the Reformation.
 In 1648, it was transferred to the ownership of the Rudbjerggård Estate where over the years it was governed by F.B.
 Bülow and Gustav Smith.
 It came into the ownership of Gustav Smith c.
 1850 and was transferred to the Friderichsen family in 1850.
 In c.
-1880, it was taken over by Landsmandsbanken which transferred it to the local congregation in 1907.
+1880, it was taken over by Landmandsbanken which transferred it to the local congregation in 1907.